-To celebrate its 125th anniversary Thomas Miller became the lead sponsor of the Chauncy Maples Malawi Trust, a UK charity which is renovating the 19th century ship Chauncy Maples as a clinic to provide essential medical services to the lakeside people of Malawi.
+Thomas Miller became the lead sponsor of the Chauncy Maples Malawi Trust, a UK charity which is renovating the 19th century ship Chauncy Maples as a clinic to provide essential medical services to the lakeside people of Malawi.
 After raising over a million pounds for the charity work has been continuing in earnest on the project.

 In November 2010 Malawi's ferry and other shipping interests were privatised and taken over by Mota-Engil, a large Portuguese infrastructure company, which formed Malawi Shipping Company to own and manage the business.
 As a result the Chauncy Maples project was restructured, with Mota-Engil joining Thomas Miller as a co-sponsor.
 Mota Engil has agreed that in return for contracts to renovate and thereafter manage the ship, it will donate EUR 2,000,000 towards the first 10 years' running costs, thus answering one of the main concerns of donors - namely how the ship will be sustained in the long term.

 In May Chauncy was stripped of her old equipment (photo 2) and in July under the supervision of the Trust's project manager, marine engineer Ross Girdler (photo 3) she entered the dry-dock (photo 4).